LiskHQ/lisk-docs/docs/docs-user/staking/staking.md

 Once they are unstaked, the LSK tokens can be used as before for any other purpose.

-### Fast Unlock
+### Early Unlock
-Fast unlock allows you to unstake your LSK tokens before their locking period has expired.
+Early unlock allows you to unstake your LSK tokens before their locking period has expired.
 It involves paying a penalty and waiting for a 3-day emergency unlocking period.
 The penalty is proportional to the remaining days in the staking period that will be skipped.